manticoresoftware/docker/README.md

 The searchd daemon runs in nodetach mode.
 Default configuration includes includes a simple Real-Time index and listen on the default ports ( `9306`  for SphinxQL and `9312` for SphinxAPI).

-The image comes with MySQL  and PostgreSQL client libraries for indexing data from these databases.
+The image comes with MySQL  and PostgreSQL client libraries for indexing data from these databases as well as expat library for indexing data from XML files.

 # How to run this image